shwbhandari/TableApp/README.md

    -view tables

-The project is made over Django as backend, SQLite as the database, and HTML, CSS, JS, Boostrap4, and Javascript as frontend.
+The project is made over PHP as backend, MySQL as the database, and HTML, CSS, JS, Boostrap4, and Javascript as frontend.

 A deployed version can be checked here: